Flint: Tools or cutting edges

 Flint was used in the manufacture of tools during the Stone Age, as it splits into thin, sharp splinters called flakes or blades (depending on the shape) when struck by another hard object (such as a hammerstone made of another material).
 This process is referred to as knapping.

 Flint mining is attested since the Paleolithic, but became more common since the Neolithic (notably among the Michelsberg culture and Funnelbeaker culture).
 In Europe, some of the best toolmaking flint has come from Belgium (Obourg, flint mines of Spiennes), the coastal chalks of the English Channel, the Paris Basin, Thy in Jutland (flint mine at Hov), the Sennonian deposits of Rügen, Grimes Graves in England, the Upper Cretaceous chalk formation of Dobruja and the lower Danube (Balkan flint), the Cenomanian chalky marl formation of the Moldavian Plateau (Miorcani flint), and the Jurassic deposits of the Kraków area and Krzemionki in Poland, as well as of the Lägern (silex) in the Jura Mountains of Switzerland.

 In 1938, a project of the Ohio Historical Society, under the leadership of H. Holmes Ellis began to study the knapping methods and techniques of Native Americans.
 Like past studies, this work involved experimenting with actual knapping techniques by creation of stone tools through the use of techniques like direct freehand percussion, freehand pressure and pressure using a rest.
 Other scholars who have conducted similar experiments and studies include William Henry Holmes, Alonzo W. Pond, Francis H. S. Knowles and Don Crabtree.

 To reduce susceptibility to fragmentation, flint/chert may be heat-treated, being slowly brought up to a temperature of 150 to 260 C for 24 hours, then slowly cooled to room temperature.
 This makes the material more homogeneous and thus more knappable and produces tools with a cleaner, sharper cutting edge.
-Heat treating was known to Stone Age artisans.
+If temperatures exceed this, the flint has a tendency to explode; therefore deliberate use of this technique suggests a strong understanding of pyrotechnology.
+The current earliest evidence of deliberately heat-treated chert comes from Hoedjiespunt 1 in South Africa, dating MIS- 5e (130-119 kya) which corresponds to the Middle Stone Age.